fx-kirin/crongit/README.md

 ```
 # get current crontab setting.
-# it will generate the file `$USER.crontab`
+# it will generate the file named `$USER.crontab`
 crongit init

 # Modify your crontab setting
 vim $USER.crontab

-# Update crontab and if it's been done without an error, commit the crontab file.
+# Update crontab with `$USER.crontab` and if it's been done without an error, commit the crontab file automatically.
 crongit update
 ```